Alessio Di Chirico: Early career

-Di Chirico fought in the European-based promotions and amassed a record of 9-0 prior to joining UFC.
+Di Chirico fought in the European-based promotions and amassed a record of 9–0 prior to joining UFC.

 Ultimate Fighting Championship

 Di Chirico made his promotional debut at UFC Fight Night: Rothwell vs. dos Santos on April 10, 2016.
 He faced Bojan Veličković and he lost the bout by unanimous decision.

 On August 27, 2016, Di Chirico faced Garreth McLellan on UFC on Fox: Maia vs. Condit.
 He won the fight via split decision.

 He next faced Eric Spicely on UFC on Fox: Shevchenko vs. Peña on January 28, 2017.
 He lost the fight via submission (triangle choke) in the first round.

 Di Chirico was expected to face Rafael Natal at UFC on Fox: Weidman vs. Gastelum on July 22, 2017.
 However, Di Chirico pulled out in the weeks leading up to the event due to a neck injury and was replaced by promotional newcomer Eryk Anders.

-Di Chirico faced Oluwale Bamgbose on December 16, 2017 at UFC on Fox 26.
+Di Chirico faced Oluwale Bamgbose on December 16, 2017, at UFC on Fox 26.
 He won the fight via knockout in the second round.
 This win earned him the Performance of the Night bonus.

-Di Chirico faced Julian Marquez on July 6, 2018 at The Ultimate Fighter 27 Finale.
+Di Chirico faced Julian Marquez on July 6, 2018, at The Ultimate Fighter 27 Finale.
 At the weigh-ins, Julian Marquez weighed in at 190 lbs, four pounds over the middleweight limit of 186.
 He was fined 30% of his fight purse to Di Chirico and the bout proceeded at a catchweight.
-He won the fight via split decision.
+Di Chirico won the fight via split decision.